airyhq/airy/docs/content/api/_index.md

 ---
-title: Api
+title: Airy Core Platform API
 ---

-# Airy Core Platform API

 This documents aims to offer an high-level overview of the different parts that compose our API.